 Abstract

-In the cotton production zone of Mali, livestock farming faces many challenges, including forage constraints.
-The stock of forage built up at the end of the growing season is no longer sufficient to meet the livestock feed requirements due to the increase in livestock numbers and the expansion of farmland, which considerably reduces the rangelands.
-Forage grasses, particularly Mucuna pruriens, could help reduce the vulnerability of livestock production systems in Mali’s cotton production zone to seasonal fodder shortages.
 This study aims to understand better the variations in Mucuna pruriens production in response to high rainfall variability and, consequently, in soil moisture.
 The approach adopted was to take hemispherical photographs of pure Mucuna pruriens in parallel with soil moisture measurements.
 These measurements were taken in 9 plots of 25 x 25 m (3/site) at Sotuba, Béguéné, and Ziguéna.
 Remote sensing data the Leaf Area Index (LAI), and soil moisture were also used to monitor the seasonal dynamics of these two variables.
 The study showed that the yield of Mucuna pruriens is only weakly correlated with the annual rainfall.
 Dry sequences of 3 days were in the majority at all three sites, representing up to 79% of the total recorded at Sotuba, 76% at Béguéné, and 78% of the total recorded at Ziguéna during the same year.
 In contrast, those longer than 10 days represented only 4%, 11%, and 10% of the total in Sotuba, Béguéné, and Ziguéna, respectively.
 The linear regression between the average soil moisture (120 days after sowing) at each site and the maximum leaf area index explains 41% of this variability.

-Keywords: Mucuna pruriens, soil moisture, LAI, yield, cotton production zone, Mali.
+Keywords: Mucuna pruriens ; soil moisture ; LAI ; yield, cotton production zone ; Mali

-Introduction
+1. Introduction